-Third, make all of your monthly payments on time -- even the ones in dispute.
+Third, make all of your monthly payments on time—even the ones in dispute.
 You may not want to pay that $80 wireless phone bill, for example; the one that you think you owe, but remember that Payment History accounts for 35% of your credit score.
-Even one late payment -- or payment in collection -- and your credit score can drop dramatically.
+Even one late payment—or payment in collection—and your credit score can drop dramatically.

 It's often less expensive to pay a bill in dispute than to be relegated to a higher mortgage rate.
-The payment is dispute is remedied today.
+The payment in dispute is remedied today.
 The payment on that mortgage rate lasts for 30 years.

 Don't Delay Working with a Home Mortgage Lender

 If you are planning to purchase a home in the coming months, and have questions about your FICO credit scores, and how they relate to applying for a mortgage, it's best to connect with a mortgage lender who can answer your questions.
 Of course, you are welcome to contact us as well for additional tips.
-And if you're looking bo buy a home in the next 1-3 months, DO NOT DELAY - working with a lender today to get pre-approved!
+And if you're looking bo buy a home in the next 1-3 months, DO NOT DELAY—working with a lender today to get pre-approved!
 You will be saving yourself a lot of frustration when it comes time to search for a home and make an offer.